 At the time of an IRS-qualified distribution event, such as termination of employment, retirement, death, or disability, participants (or the participant's beneficiary if the participant is deceased) may elect the distribution of all or a portion of the balance of the participant's 401(k) account balance in various lump-sum or periodic payment options in accordance with the 401(k) Plan Provisions.
-The 401(k) Plan also provides for several different types of in-service distribution options, such as hardship withdrawals, post age $59 \frac{1}{2}$ distributions, and distributions of rollover and after-tax balances, all subject to certain rules and restrictions as set forth under the 401(k) Plan Provisions and applicable IRS rules.
+The 401(k) Plan also provides for several different types of in-service distribution options, such as loans, hardship withdrawals, post age 59 1⁄2 distributions, and distributions of rollover and after-tax balances, all subject to certain rules and restrictions as set forth under the 401(k) Plan Provisions and applicable IRS rules.

 During employment, participants are permitted to rollover funds from other qualified retirement plans and individual retirement accounts (IRAs) into the 401(k) Plan.
 Also, participants are permitted to transfer their funds from the System's Fixed and Variable Funds to the 401(k) Plan.
+Beginning April 1, 2019, participants may elect in-plan Roth rollovers of any eligible pre-tax, after-tax, matching, non-elective or rollover balances within the participant's 401(k) account.